 Table Of Contents

-Even though most therapists have regularly received gifts from clients (Borys & Pope, 1989; Knox, et. al., 2009; Pope, Keith-Spiegel, & Tabachnick, 1986), the phenomenon of gifts in therapy has received minimal attention in the theoretical literature (Knox, et. al., 2003; Kritzberg, 1980, Spandler, et. al., 2000).
-Therapists have been reluctant to openly talk about it for fear of being accused of some sort of boundary violation or exploitation of clients (Lazarus & Zur, 2002; Zur, 2007).
+Even though most therapists have regularly received gifts from clients (Borys & Pope, 1989; Grohol, 2010; Knox, et. al., 2009; Pope, Keith-Spiegel, & Tabachnick, 1986), the phenomenon of gifts in therapy has received minimal attention in the theoretical literature (Knox, 2008; Knox, et. al., 2003; Kritzberg, 1980, Spandler, et. al., 2000).
+Therapists have been reluctant to openly talk about it for fear of being accused of some sort of boundary violation or exploitation of clients (Lazarus & Zur, 2002; Zur, 2007, 2015, 2017).
 For the same reason many therapists are even less willing to discuss the gifts they give to clients.
 In the beginning of the 21st century there seem to be growing willingness to discuss issues of gifts in a more complex and less dogmatic ways (Barnett & Barteck, 2009; Brendel, et. al., 2007; Zur, 2007).
-The intention of this paper is to generate an open discussion of gift-giving among both therapists and clients; describe the various types of gifts given in therapy; articulate the clinical and ethical issues that relate to gift-giving; emphasize the cultural and other context related factors effecting gift-giving; and finally, to provide psychotherapists with basic guidelines for dealing with gifts in psychotherapy.
+The intention of this paper is to generate an open discussion of gift-giving among both therapists and clients; describe the various types of gifts given in therapy; articulate the clinical and ethical issues that relate to gift-giving (Newsome, 2015, Zur, 2012, 2015); emphasize the cultural and other context related factors effecting gift-giving; and finally, to provide psychotherapists with basic guidelines for dealing with gifts in psychotherapy.

 Besides the question of whether therapists should accept or give gifts, psychotherapists have long debated the relative value of appropriate gifts from clients as simple and genuine expressions of gratitude.
-This debate has also been concerned with the meaning of the gifts and the potential benefit of interpretation or exploration of the meaning (Hahn, 1998; Knox, et. al., 2003; Knox, et. al., 2009; Kritzberg, 1980; Spandler, et. al., 2000).
-Regardless of the variations in opinion about how to respond to gifts, there is agreement that the giving of a gift in therapy is an important event in the therapist-client relationship and should be handled thoughtfully and clinically appropriately (Corey, Corey, Callahan, 2003; Zur, 2007).
+This debate has also been concerned with the meaning of the gifts and the potential benefit of interpretation or exploration of the meaning (Furman, 2014a; Grohol, 2010; Hahn, 1998; Knox, et. al., 2003; Knox, et. al., 2009; Kritzberg, 1980; Spandler, et. al., 2000; Zur 2015).
+Regardless of the variations in opinion about how to respond to gifts, there is agreement that the giving of a gift in therapy is an important event in the therapist-client relationship and should be handled thoughtfully and clinically appropriately (Corey, Corey, Callahan, 2003; Ladouceur, 2013; Spandler, et. al., 2000; Zur, 2007, 2012, 2017).
 Many if not most authors seem to agree that a gift in psychotherapy requires the therapist to express genuine appreciation and gratitude and, when appropriate, to also explore the meaning and conscious or unconscious intent of the gift with the client (Knox, et. al. 2003; Spandler, et. al., 2000).
 Hopefully, such exploration can be carried out without causing the client to feel rejected or insulted (Hahb, 1998).
 An additional challenge for the therapist is how to appropriately respond when presented with gifts that are inappropriate, ill-timed, excessive or very expensive.
 This paper asserts that both gratitude and exploration of the meaning of the gift, when appropriate, can be employed.
 The exploration of the meaning of a gift must be carried out only when relevant, potentially helpful and is not likely to shame or cause the client to feel rejected.
 On the most basic level gift-giving and the reciprocal appreciation of the gifts can enhance the therapeutic alliance.
-Beyond the expression of gratitude, exploring the meaning, intentions or patterns of the client's gift-giving in psychotherapy can also enhance the clinical work and therapeutic outcome, especially when carried out with sensitivity and flexibility.
+Beyond the expression of gratitude, exploring the meaning, intentions or patterns of the client’s gift-giving in psychotherapy can also enhance the clinical work and therapeutic outcome, especially when carried out with sensitivity and flexibility.